tt6746690/learnCPP/accelerated_cpp/README.md

     + Scenario
       + When a type (i.e. `vector<T>`) that depends on template parameter and want to use a member of the type (i.e. `size_type`)
       + Use `typename` to let implementation know how to treat the name as a type
+      + this is necessary because
+        + `T::bar` may be either a type or value
+        + the compiler will
+        > A name used in a template declaration or definition and that is dependent on a template-parameter is assumed not to name a type unless the applicable name lookup finds a type name or the name is qualified by the keyword typename.

+      + so to indicate that its a type, we prefix with `typename`
   + _template instantiation_
     + When calling `median(v)` where `v` is of type `vector<int>`. implementation will create/compile an instance of function that replaces every use of `T` by `int`